-(55) "Secondary Treatment" means the following depending on the context:
+(56) "Secondary Treatment" means the following depending on the context:

-(a) For sewage wastes, secondary treatment means the minimum level of treatment mandated by U.S. Environmental Protection Agency regulations pursuant to Public Law 92-500.
+(a) For sewage wastes, secondary treatment means the minimum level of treatment mandated by U.S. Environmental Protection Agency regulations under Public Law 92-500.

 (b) For industrial and other waste sources, secondary treatment means control equivalent to best practicable treatment.